declare-lab/adapter-mix/README.md

 - For vocoder : **HiFi-GAN**.

 ## Acknowledgement
-We borrow the code in https://github.com/keonlee9420/Comprehensive-Transformer-TTS repositorie.
+We borrow the code in https://github.com/keonlee9420/Comprehensive-Transformer-TTS  repository.
 We thank the author for open-sourcing their code.